Surya Bhedana Pranayama | ‘Right Nostril Breathing’

 - Firstly, take a comfortable cross-legged position.
 For example, half lotus or lotus position.

 - Then, inhale.
 Lift your shoulders and roll them back.
 As you exhale, slide your shoulder blades down to keep your spine straight.
 The arms are extended along the body, the hands resting on the knees with the palms facing up.
 The thumb and forefinger are closed in a delicate contact, called Chin Mudra.

 - Raise your right hand, bring your index and middle fingers between the eyebrows, where the third eye is located, Bhrumadya Drishti.
 Close your eyes but direct your inner gaze towards that point.
 Deeply inhale.
 Then, exhale completely emptying the lungs.

 - Gently close the left nostril with the index finger and slowly inhale with the right nostril, counting to four.
 Now close the right nostril with your thumb and exhale from the left nostril.
 Again counting to four, emptying the lungs.
 Inhale from your right nostril and exhale out from your left nostril.

-This type of breathing is performed with alternating nostrils, so after exhaling, close the left nostril again with the middle index and inhale with the right nostril always counting to four and then exhale from the left nostril.
-Keep your back straight, your eyes closed and your gaze fixed on the third eye.
+This type of breathing is performed with alternating nostrils.
+After exhaling, close the left nostril again with the middle index and inhale with the right nostril, counting to four.
+Then, exhale from the left nostril.
+Keep your back straight, eyes closed and your gaze fixed on the third eye.

 In cases of pregnancy or cardiovascular problems, an intense practice of Surya Bhedana is not recommended.